lradaelli85/tc-QOS/README.md

 ```

 All low ports traffic (0-1023) are classified as bulk traffic explicitly (except some tcp/udp ports.See Introduction).
-Actually,you can also classify as bulk all the not-classified traffic (i.e no high/low prio traffic) removing the comment
+Actually,you can also classify as bulk all the not-classified traffic (i.e no high/low prio traffic) setting to on
-before the `#default $DOWN_BULK_MARK` line in QoS.sh file.
+the value of `BULK_DEFAULT` in qos.cfg file.

 # NOTES
-if you uncomment the `#default $DOWN_BULK_MARK` in QoS.sh,the locally-generated-traffic will be classified as bulk by default.
+If set to on the value of `BULK_DEFAULT` in qos.cfg file, the locally-generated-traffic will be classified as bulk by default.
+I personally suggest to keep it off to have a full control.